Groupsun/riscv-mini-five-stage/initmem/instructions_test.md

 The assembly code represented by RV32I such as:

 ```
-; x1 as the sp register, which indecate the address of array a
+; x1 as the sp register, which indicate the address of array a
 ; x2 as the indicator i
 ; x3 as the upper bound 5